jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 17: June 22nd, 2017

+**Today's Progress**: Coded for 264 minutes.
+Started Local Weather API Project.

+**Thoughts**: Could not figure out how to access JSON from API for the longest time.
+Luckily, figured it out using AJAX.

 ### Day 16: June 21st, 2017

-**Today's Progress**: Coded for 75 minutes with Remik.
+**Today's Progress**: Coded for 75 minutes.
 Finished RQM, updated portfolio.

 **Thoughts**: Glad to say I've finished a one of the fCC projects.